hpc4you/hpc4you.github.io/index.md

 All servers will automatically reboot at least twice, and then the slurm scheduling cluster is readly for you.

-In particular, the restart operation of all compute nodes will take about 1 minute after the master node.
+In particular, the restart operation of all compute nodes will be 1 minute lag behind the master node.

 Nothing else to do, just wait.

 ## User Admin
 ### Add user to the cluster